Nano-Silicon Group Leader, Associate Professor

 Science and technology of materials and solid state devices for applications in electronics, photonics, themoelectrics, photovoltaics, spintronics, cryogenics, sensors, MicroElectroMechanical Systems (MEMS), NanoElectroMechanical systems (NEMS) and quantum technology.

-Epitaxy of thin films and novel low-dimensional Group-IV semiconductors structures (Si, Ge, Diamond, Si1-xGex, Si1-xCx, Ge1-xSnx, Ge1-x-ySnxSiy, 3C-SiC, 4H-SiC, 6H-SiC etc) by Molecular Beam Epitaxy (MBE) and Chemical Vapour Deposition (CVD) techniques.
+Epitaxy of thin films and novel low-dimensional Group-IV semiconductors structures (Si, Ge, Diamond, Si1-xGex, Si1-xCx, Ge1-xSnx, Ge1-x-ySnxSiy, 3C-SiC, 4H-SiC, 6H-SiC etc) by Molecular Beam Epitaxy (MBE), Atomic Layer Deposition (ALD) and Chemical Vapour Deposition (CVD) techniques.

 - Epitaxy of 2D materials (Germanene, Stanene, Silicene, Graphene etc).

-- Integration of III-V (InSb, InGaAs, GaN etc) and other semiconductors with Si.
+- Epitaxy of III-V (InSb, InGaAs, GaN etc) semiconductors and their integration with Si.

 - Energy production, harvesting, storage and distribution.